 Guijing WangBranch Chief

-Prior to joining ERS, Guijing was a senior health economist in the Division for Heart Disease and Stroke Prevention, National Center for Chronic Disease Prevention and Health Promotion at the Center for Disease Control (2008-2021).
+Prior to joining ERS, Guijing was a senior health economist in the Division for Heart Disease and Stroke Prevention, National Center for Chronic Disease Prevention and Health Promotion at the Center for Disease Control (CDC) (2008-21).
 He provided national leadership on the application of economic principles to the planning, coordination, and conduct of public health activities.
 He served as a major authoritative technical advisor on economics, and the final authority on all matters related to the analyses and collection of economic data relevant to the division and the CDC’s goals.
-He collaborated with all divisions, and other Federal and international agencies in developing research and translating research into practice.
-Before working in the Division for Heart Disease and Stroke Prevention, Guijing was a senior health scientist in the Office of Public Health Research, CDC Director’s office (2004-2008).
+He collaborated with all divisions, and other Federal and international agencies, in developing research and translating research into practice.
+Before working in the Division for Heart Disease and Stroke Prevention, Guijing was a senior health scientist in the Office of Public Health Research, CDC Director’s office (2004-08).
 In this position, Guijing conducted portfolio analysis of awarded extramural research projects and developed tools for health impact assessment.
 He also provided leadership for developing and conducting economic evaluation studies in quantifying the economic cost of obesity in adults and children.
 Using nationally representative surveys (including the National Hospital Discharge Survey, Medical Expenditure Panel Survey, and National Health Interview Survey), he planned, directed, and managed the project of the national and state-specific economic burden of obesity and physical inactivity in the Division of Nutrition, Physical Activity, and Obesity (1998-2004).

-Guijing received a Ph.D. in Agricultural Economics and Rural Sociology from Ohio State University and an M.S. in Agricultural Economics from Oklahoma State University.
+Guijing received a Ph.D. in agricultural economics and rural sociology from Ohio State University and an M.S. in agricultural economics from Oklahoma State University.

-Member of the International Health Economics Association.
+Member of the International Health Economics Association and Agricultural and Applied Economics Association.

 Zhang D, Li Y, Wang G, Moran AE, Pagán JA.
 “Nutrition label use and sodium intake in the U.S.,” American Journal of Prevention Medicine, 2017.
 53(6S2):S220-227.